Principles for Deciding

 1. The Core Right: Authors have the right to disseminate such works as they create, but none have any right to restrain others from disseminating their own creations.

 Copyright laws initially recognized authors’ rights to make their works public in print and on stage.[4]
 With progress, more powerful media have been dispersing cultural goods more widely and rapidly.
 Statutes assure authors’ rights for more or less specific media; treaties extend their “umbrella” rights over communication and making available.[5]
-Under our first principle here, we propose the core right of dissemination to entitle creators to control transmitting or making their works accessible or, absent control, to be paid for reception.
+Under our first principle here, we propose the core right of dissemination to entitle creators to control transmitting or making their works accessible to others or, absent control, to be paid for reception.
 But could they assert any such far-reaching right without some finding themselves pitted against others?[6]

 Imagine a case of such tensions.
 From Hiroshige’s woodblock prints, Van Gogh made studies in oil paint.
 Check out their landscapes: the Flowering Plum Tree and the Bridge in the Rain.
-Hypothesize that Hiroshige prepared his prints recently and that Van Gogh is painting his studies at present.
+Hypothesize that Hiroshige prepared his prints recently and that Van Gogh painted his studies soon after.
 Copyright laws could vary in resolving the issue: Should Hiroshige have the right to have Van Gogh prohibited from reworking his prints into paintings?[7]
 The core right, delineated here, would entitle the prior artist to determine whether, and to some extent how, his works reach others.
-In such a right, Hiroshige would find no basis on which to have Van Gogh compelled to cease merely painting studies of his prints.
-To begin scoping out Hiroshige’s rights, ask: What could Van Gogh do with his studies outside of his studio?
-Above all, should he be free to show or sell exemplars on the open market?[8]
+In such a right, Hiroshige would find no basis on which to have Van Gogh compelled to cease privately painting studies of his prints.
+To begin scoping out Hiroshige’s rights, ask: What may Van Gogh do with his studies outside of his studio?
+Should he be free to show or sell exemplars on the open market or otherwise disseminate these works?[8]

 2. Subject-Matters: The core right protects what authors together or separately create into some work, but it neither covers any technique nor protects materials insofar as mere techniques suffice to generate them.

 Performers find opportunities in scripts or scores to imbue works with fresh meanings.
-It might then prove misleading to impose any dichotomy between “faithfully” performing a work and “originally” authoring another version.[14]
+It might then prove misleading to impose any dichotomy between performing a work and authoring another version.[14]
 In particular, actors, musicians, directors, or other executants, amplifying on some notation or scheme, can present works with their own shadings, cadences, or other turns, even overall consistencies.
 Under our second principle here, performers, like the jazz musicians in our foregoing example, could be treated as creators to the extent that their own rendition took on some significantly new tenor.
 Instead of trying to disentangle the overlapping notions of “performers” and “authors” in theory, we shall ask how to grant such creators relief in practice.
 Our approach to copyright remedies, set out under our third and fourth principles, frames this problem.[15]

 Industrial designs raise issues straddling copyright and industrial property.
 Compare distinct designs by Alva and Amino Aalto and by Charles and Ray Eames.
 The Altos were pioneers in making chairs out of plywood pressed into simple curves.
 The Eames developed chairs using techniques for molding plywood into compound curves.
 How to protect such creations that, recognized as original and beautiful, were shaped with novel methods?
 Copyright protects materials like texts or images creatively brought together into meaningful works; design or patent rights protect innovatively useful products or processes.[16]
 Suppose that a manufacturer, while following the configuration of one of the Eames’ designs, improved on techniques to fabricate chairs similar to theirs, but more durable under rough use.
 What could occur in the marketplace if the Eames asserted copyright in their design against this manufacturer for exploiting its improved chairs?
 If successful, they could constrain competitive uses of techniques for making products like furniture in the light of ergonomics.
 Such control would, under copyright laws, last longer than under design or patent laws and escape priority conditions in these laws.
-To avoid such results, our second principle here would preclude enforcing copyright in what techniques sufficed to generate.[17]
+However, our second principle here would preclude enforcing copyright in what techniques sufficed to generate.[17]

 What Relief for Moral Rights?
 For Economic Rights?